TACC/abaco-docs/source/getting-started/index.rst

 In order to process a message sent to an actor actor, we use the ``raw_image`` attribute of the ``context`` dictionary.
 We can access it by using the ``get_context`` method from the ``actors`` module in ``agavepy``.

+For this example, create a new local directory to hold your work.
+Then, create a new file in this directory called ``example.py``.
+Add the following to this file:

 .. code-block:: bash

   # example.py